bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

     | |
     @-+

-    The board fragment "r.":
+    The board fragment "r." (i.e. "." moved to the right):

       +-+
       | |
     @ +-+

-    The board fragment "ru.":
+    The board fragment "ru." (i.e. "." moved up and to the right):

       +-+
       | |